SilverPoision/secAuth/README.md

 ### Changing the Email Body:

-If you want to change the email that is sent everytime the user gets a verification email or password reset email then create a file and export two funtions that accepts two arguments that are `token, host` just like in the [file](https://github.com/SilverPoision/secAuth/blob/main/Controller/Misc/mailBody.js) and then update the `MAIL_PATH` variable in the .env file or if on server then add the variable in environment variables and update the value.
+If you want to change the email body that is sent everytime the user gets a verification email or password reset email then create a file and export two funtions that accepts two arguments that are `token, host` just like in the [file](https://github.com/SilverPoision/secAuth/blob/main/Controller/Misc/mailBody.js) and then update the `MAIL_PATH` variable in the .env file or if on server then add the variable in environment variables and update the value.

-If you are using your own mailBody file then update the `MAIL_PATH` with `../../path_to_your_file` because the file that uses that file seats inside 1 level deep in node_modules folder.
+If you are using your own mailBody file then update the `MAIL_PATH` with `../../../path_to_your_file` because the file that uses that file seats inside 2 levels deep in node_modules folder.

 ### Adding the Error Handler: